| Journey to Lands' End... A Gaspé Adventure

 a Chic-Choc Indian woman named Cora, that was served in a 200 year old

-loyalist's home, complete with paintings of the Queen. |
+loyalist's home, complete with paintings of the Queen. | | From there we stopped by a

 local motorcycle shop where Michael was going to buy a set of